PiaSchroeder/SomatosensoryTargetDetection_EEG/README.md

 # SomatosensoryTargetDetection_EEG
 Matlab scripts to analyse data from an EEG study on somatosensory target detection:

-Schröder, P., Nierhaus, T., & Blankenburg, F. (2020).
-Late cortical potentials are not a reliable marker of somatosensory awareness. bioRxiv. https://doi.org/10.1101/2020.10.01.322651
+Schröder, P., Nierhaus, T., & Blankenburg, F. (2021).
+Dissociating perceptual awareness and postperceptual processing: the P300 is not a reliable marker of somatosensory target detection.
+Journal of Neuroscience, 41(21), 4686-4696.
+DOI: https://doi.org/10.1523/JNEUROSCI.2950-20.2021

 Data sets are available on figshare: https://figshare.com/articles/dataset/Neural_basis_of_somatosensory_target_detection_-_Data_EEG_/13160381